nt246/NTRES6940-data-science/analysis/lesson15-functions-part1.md

 <br>

 ## Today's learning objectives
-Today, we will will first wrap up our coverage of for loops and then briefly introduce functions in R.
+Today, we will first wrap up our coverage of for loops and then briefly introduce functions in R.

 By the end of today's class, you should be able to: